The fund may lack pizzazz, but it is a solid offering nonetheless.

 Swati Kulkarni is a competent and experienced manager who is backed by a stable investment team.

-In our opinion, UTI Asset Management Company ranks as an average asset manager.
+In our opinion, UTI Asset Management Company is a typical asset manager.

 Kulkarni plies relative valuation techniques when choosing stocks, with a qualitative overlay.